-In our operational change management phase, we have processed the change request and tested and gotten approval for the change.
-That means it’s time to stop this planning stuff and actually do something.
-So now we can dig into deploying the firewall rule change(s).
+In our operational change management phase, we have processed the change request and tested and gotten approval for it.
+That means we’re finally finished with planning and get to actually do something.
+So now we can dig into deploying the IDS/IPS rule and/or signatures change(s).

 We have identified 4 separate subprocesses involved in deploying a change:

 - Prepare IDS/IPS: Prepare the target devices(s) for the change(s).
 This includes activities such as backing up the last known good configuration and rule/signature set, rerouting traffic, rebooting, logging in with proper credentials, and so on.

 - Commit Rule Change: Within the device management interface, make the rule/signature change(s).
 Make sure to clean up any temporary files or other remnants from the change, and return the system to operational status.

 - Confirm Change: Consult the rule/signature base once again to confirm the change took effect.

 - Test Security: You may be getting tired of all this testing, but ultimately making any changes on critical network security devices can be dangerous business.
 We advocate constant testing to avoid unintended consequences which could create significant security exposure, so you’ll be testing the changes.
 You have test scripts from the test and approval step to ensure the rule change delivered the expected functionality.
 We also recommend a general vulnerability scan on the device to ensure the IDS/IPS is functioning and firing alerts properly.

 What happens if the change fails the security tests?
 The best option is to roll back the change immediately, figure out what went wrong, and then repeat the deployment with a fix.
 We show that as the alternative path after testing in the diagram.
 That’s why backing up the last known good configuration during preparation is critical: so you can go back to a known-good configuration in seconds if necessary.

 In the next post we’ll continue the Manage IDS/IPS Change Management phase with auditing and validating these changes.